KevinDusange/2420test/README.md

 ### Creating a new droplet

-Now that you have uploaded your SSH key and the Arch Linux image, go back to your DigitalOcean dashboard and click the "Upload" button at the top of your screen.
-This should give you a drop down menu and the option we are interested in is "Droplets".
+Now that you have uploaded your SSH key and the Arch Linux image, go back to your DigitalOcean dashboard and click the **Upload** button at the top of your screen.
+This should give you a drop down menu and the option we are interested in is **Droplets**.
 On the droplets page there are some important settings you need to change.

 - Settings
   - Choose Region: San Fransisco